Menlo’s Upper School Community Partnerships

 We emphasize the power of relationships and develop programs and events that provide reciprocal benefits for students and community partners.
 Life Moves, Taft Elementary School, Special of Olympics, Boys and Girls Club, Peninsula Bridge, Golden Gate National Parks Conservancy, Stanford Blood Center.

-For over 25 years, Menlo School has hosted the Special Olympics Northern California Track & Field Meet.
+For nearly 30 years, Menlo School has hosted the Special Olympics Northern California Track & Field Meet.
 Over 250 Menlo student volunteers from both the Middle and Upper School come out to volunteer at the games and support the more than 100 special athletes.
+This event usually takes place in April.

 “Our Community Cooks experience could not have been a more positive one for everyone involved.
-While the cooking component was a lot of fun, our time at First Steps for Families was a gift to all of us—we were able to have a good interchange with the residents, feed them a healthy and hearty home-cooked meal, and listen as they told their stories.
-You would have been proud to see our seniors sharing a meal with these residents and truly giving them their attention.”
+While the cooking component was a lot of fun, our time at First Steps for Families was a gift to all of us—we were able to have a good interchange with the residents, feed them a healthy and hearty home-cooked meal, and listen as they told their stories.”

-A partnership between Menlo and Taft Elementary, this program is designed to provide Christmas gifts to needy families.
-Upper School Advocacy Groups and Families adopt 50 Taft Families each December.
+A partnership between Menlo and Taft Elementary, this program is designed to provide holiday gifts to families with tight budgets.
+Upper School Advocacy Groups and Families adopt some 60 to 80 Taft Families each December.

 Centered around literacy and mentoring, Menlo ninth graders spend the day volunteering at the local elementary school, helping homeroom teachers, leading read-aloud lessons, and running games at recess and during lunch.